Formulae-Litterae-Chartae/formulae-capitains-nemo/docs/source/traffic-management.rst

 flask
 #####################
+In the previous section, the varnish-way of limiting access was introduced.
+In addition to that, there is a mechanism for controlling all access on the application side.
 Controlled by the `MAX_NUMBER_OF_TEXTS_FOR_NOT_AUTHENTICATED_USER` environment variable, which is then used by the `r_multipassager_multipassage`-method.
+So, if you have a risen number of 504 errors it could help to reduce this parameter.

 Per default it is set to 'dev', so authentication is not required.
-If you want to activate the authentication required-process, please set it to 'production'.
-Create or modify the `.env`-file in the root directory.
-With the following variables:
+If you want to activate the authentication required-process, please set it to 'production':

+1. Create or modify the `.env`-file in the root directory.
+   1. `cd formulae-capitains-nemo`
+   2. `nano .env`

+2. With the following variables:
 .. code-block:: python

   SERVER_TYPE = "production"
   MAX_NUMBER_OF_TEXTS_FOR_NOT_AUTHENTICATED_USER = 1

+3. Reload the application, in order for the variables to take effect